kohana/database/guide/database/query/builder.md

 ## Select

 Each type of database query is represented by a different class, each with their own methods.
-For instance, to create a SELECT query, we use [DB::select] which is a shortcut to return a new chainable [Database_Query_Builder_Select] object:
+For instance, to create a SELECT query, we use [DB::select] which is a shortcut to return a new [Database_Query_Builder_Select] object:

     $query = DB::select();

 Query Builder methods return a reference to itself so that method chaining may be used.
 Select queries ussually require a table and they are referenced using the from() method.
-The from() method takes one parameter which can be the table name (string), an array of two strings (table name and alias), or an object (See Subqueries in the Advanced Section below).
+The from() method takes one parameter which can be the table name (string), an array of two strings (table name and alias), or an object (See Subqueries in the Advanced Queries section below).

     $query = DB::select()->from('users');